ruby-stars/lessons/Exercises/25.10.2016/Readme.md

     stop

     Your list of friends:
-      * Fernando's birthdate is "25 Oct 1990" and he has birthday today! :D
+      * Fernando's birthdate is "25 Oct 1990" and has birthday today! :D
       * Lorenzo's birthdate is "25 March 1997" and does not have birthday today! :(
   ```
   Hint: `require 'date'`